monarch-initiative/omim/README.md

 https://docs.google.com/spreadsheets/d/1hKSp2dyKye6y_20NK2HwLsaKNzWfGCMJMP52lKrkHtU/).
 The MIMs of the known cases are: `159595`, `182280`, `607107`, and `615830`.

 **Additional notes**:
-Note that unlike the other `review.tsv` cases, for this one, a single case spans multiple rows.
-The cases can be identified easily because they are enumerated with a leading number in the `value` column, e.g. "1: " for the first case , and so on.
+Note that unlike the other cases, a single case of "D2G: self-referential" spans multiple rows in `review.tsv`.
+The cases are enumerated in the TSV, with individual cases identifiable via a leading integer in the `value` column, e.g. "1: " for the first case, "2: " for the second, and so on.

 Also, see note in section "3.
 D2G: somatic" about intersection between these two cases.